 Contouring and highlighting go hand in hand, and they can be thought of as the two principal ingredients in a cake that just won’t sit well without each other.
 Before you begin, we must tell you that there is a fine matted line between playing up your best features and caking your face with bronzer and powder.
-You need to understand that perfect contouring is the art of subtlety, and it allows you to chisel out your cheekbones, give your nose a slimming effect and sculpt your face for a camera ready moment.
+You need to understand that perfect contouring is the art of subtlety, and it allows you to chisel out your cheekbones, give your nose a slimming effect and sculpt your face for a camera-ready moment.

 Contouring can be done with any cream, pencil or powder, as long as it does not shimmer.
-Now remember, the contouring product that you invest in must be at least two shades darker than your skin.
-The areas that you will be covering include your forehead, cheekbones, nose and chin.
+Now, remember, the contouring product that you invest in must be at least two shades darker than your skin.
+The areas that you will be covering include your forehead, cheekbones, nose, and chin.
 Before we begin to describe the method, listen to a very important piece of advice:

 Ladies, old school contouring has been forced out of the makeup arena this year.
 Thus, you can forget about enhancing your face with heavy shading.
-Dramatic make up that encourages you to indulge in layer after layer of heavy shading and dark angles is completely out of fashion, and you don’t want to be caught dead wearing it.
+Dramatic makeup that encourages you to indulge in layer after layer of heavy shading and dark angles is completely out of fashion, and you don’t want to be caught dead wearing it.
 Beauty trends in 2016 are all about sculpting your cheekbones and tricking your eyes to give your face a lovely slimming effect.

 How to Contour?

 All you need is two products: one matte shading cream and a highlighter.
 You can always use powder if that settles well on your skin type; however, we would strongly recommend you to contour with a cream as it will give you that natural and flawless finish that powder can simply not compete against.
-But if powder is your thing, we recommend you to go for a sheer formula to give your face a soft and smooth effect.
+But if a powder is your thing, we recommend you to go for a sheer formula to give your face a soft and smooth effect.
 Whichever product you decide to use, make sure that you don’t layer your skin with different textures.
 For instance, if you are a using a cream foundation, you need to stick to creams to avoid the cakey effect.
 If you use powder and cream, your skin will begin to cake and the products will not blend to give you a smooth finish.

 Highlighting your Face